On today’s date in 1976, Gordon Lightfoot released his single The Wreck of the Edmund Fitzgerald from his album

 “Creating these stamps is Canada Post’s way of giving something back to these very talented artists, who have given so much to Canadians,” said Liz Wong, manager of stamp design and production at Canada Post, adding the four stamps were only the second Canada Post issue to honour living Canadians, the first being Oscar Peterson in 2005.

 The CD-shaped Canadian Recording Artists booklets—available with eight stamps—also put a new spin on this type of collectible.
 In addition, a souvenir sheet (SC #2221), official first-day cover and postcards were available.

 “We tried to portray the distinctive personality of each performer,” Peters explained, “and we wanted to depict them at a significant moment in their careers.”

 Inspired by album covers, each stamp is square in format and features a photo of the artist along with distinctively styled fonts appropriate to the era.
-As some of the photos were taken over 30 years ago, obtaining suitable originals and approvals involved a significant amount of research.
+As some of the photos were taken more than 30 years ago, obtaining suitable originals and approvals involved a significant amount of research.

 To reflect the glamour and prestige of the recording artists, Peters incorporated a distinctive MetalFX process.

 “The MetalFX process involves under-printing in metallic silver ink, then over-printing with other colours,” said Peters.
 “The result gives a lustrous sheen to the artists’ portraits and lends a ‘platinum album’ feel to the shiny, disc-shaped stamp booklets and souvenir sheet.”

 The stamps went through various design refinements before reaching their final form.

 “Like human gestation, designing a stamp is a simple but complex process,” he said.
 “It takes about nine months to do, and you can’t rush it.”